Edythe Baker: Personal life

-In 1928, Baker married a wealthy aristocrat Gerard d'Erlanger and became a fixture in London high society, allegedly teaching the Prince of Wales how to dance the popular dance known as the Black Bottom.
+In 1928, Baker married a scion from a wealthy banking family Gerard d'Erlanger and became a fixture in London high society, allegedly teaching the Prince of Wales how to dance the popular dance known as the Black Bottom.
 She and her husband divorced in 1934.

 Despite her fame, Baker retained a common touch, as recounted by John Durnford-Slater in Commando: Memoirs of a Fighting Commando in World War Two.
 "In 1927, when I went up to London for my army examination...
 I saw and heard Edythe Baker playing 'My Heart Stood Still' and 'The Birth of the Blues'.
 I thought this the greatest thing I had experienced, and was still of the same opinion in 1944.
 One evening... our hostess said that she would get the use of the bathroom in the flat above, this being Edythe Baker's flat.
 Baker... personally cleaned out the bath, ran it and put in the bath salts.
 As I lay in the bath I could hear 'My Heart Stood Still' being played on the piano.

 The greatest bath of all time?
 Of course it was."

 Baker returned to the United States in August 1945.
 She married Girard S. Brewer in Orange, California, on December 2, 1961.
 The couple resided there through the time of Baker's death in 1971.